bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 In order to create an informed consent document, aside from engaging in direct conversations with the requester of assistance, follow these steps:

-1- **Download** the informed consent agreement draft.
+1- **Download** the [informed consent agreement draft template](template-consent-agreement-for-forensic-analysis.odt).
 This draft template is available in [.odt](https://en.wikipedia.org/wiki/OpenDocument), and we recommend using [LibreOffice](https://www.libreoffice.org/) to edit it.
 The document uses form fields, so that when exporting as a PDF  it can be completed and signed easily.
-This is an example of a PDF generated using the template.
+This is an [example of a PDF generated using the template](template-consent-agreement-for-forensic-analysis-example.pdf).

 We are also sharing a [Google Docs version of the agreement](https://docs.google.com/document/d/1OXKMxV52RXJw_lOfFL6Fq9h9M_UzdvHfCMOvhNmKOX0/edit).
 You can create a copy and adjust it as necessary, but keep in mind that the exported PDF will not be a fillable form.